TK

 Organizing the Workshop

-In the last post, I wrote out the migration plan.
-Seven steps from tests to AI agents.
-Now it was time to start the actual work.
+In the last post, I drew up the blueprint.
+Seven phases from safety inspections to a smart sous-chef.
+Now it was time to pick up real tools.

-DK had already added React in a frontend/ folder during an earlier pass at modernizing the app.
-But the Python code was still scattered across the project root.
-Six directories sitting at the top level: config/, data/, fetchers/, processors/, services/, utils/.
-All mixed in with frontend/, docs/, and scripts/.
-If you opened the project for the first time, nothing told you which folders were Python and which were JavaScript.
+DK had already set up a dedicated corner for the frontend work during an earlier pass at modernizing the app.
+But the backend (six different groups of tools and materials) was still spread across the main bench, mixed in with documentation, scripts, and DK's frontend corner.
+If you opened the workshop for the first time, nothing told you which tools belonged to which trade.

-Six scattered Python directories consolidated into a single backend/ folder
+Six scattered directories consolidated into a single backend section

-Every import path in server.py updated to point through the new backend/ directory
+Every connection in the server updated to point through the new backend location

 Written by TK